Evan Mecham: Later life and legacy

-The canceled Martin Luther King Day served as a point of controversy for years following Mecham's removal from office.
-In 1989, an Arizona law making a MLK holiday by canceling the state's Columbus Day holiday was challenged by two different groups, one opposed to the King holiday due to King's communist ties and the other composed of Italian-Americans opposed to the removal of the Columbus Day holiday, and the new holiday was forced to undergo voter approval.

-Neither of the two competing ballot initiatives during the 1990 election—one removing the Columbus Day holiday to make way for a new MLK day holiday, the other to add an extra paid holiday—managed to obtain a required majority even though 65% of voters supported at least one form of the holiday.
-In response to the voters' rejection of a King holiday, Arizona tourist officials estimated that concert and convention business worth $190 million were canceled and the National Football League moved Super Bowl XXVII, worth an estimated US $150 million from the state, to Pasadena, California.
-Another initiative in 1992 succeeded in creation of a statewide MLK day holiday (without removing Columbus Day).
-Afterwards, the NFL awarded Super Bowl XXX to Arizona.
+The canceled Martin Luther King Day served as a point of controversy for years following Mecham's removal from gubernatorial office.
+In 1989, the Arizona legislature designated a MLK holiday by canceling the state's Columbus Day holiday; this was challenged by two different groups, one a conservative group opposed to the King holiday due to King's communist ties and the other composed of Italian-Americans opposed to the removal of the Columbus Day holiday.
+So the new public holiday was forced to undergo a referendum of voter approval.
+Neither of the two competing ballot initiatives during the 1990 state election—one removing the Columbus Day holiday to make way for a new MLK day holiday, the other to add an extra paid holiday to the state calendar—obtained a required majority even though 65% of voters supported at least one form of the holiday.
+In response to the voters' rejection of a King holiday, the Arizona state tourism officials estimated that concert and convention business worth $190 million dollars were canceled and the National Football League moved Super Bowl XXVII, worth an estimated $150 million that year, from the state, to Pasadena, California.
+Another initiative in 1992 succeeded in creation of a statewide MLK day holiday (without removing the earlier Columbus Day from the calendar).
+Afterwards, the NFL awarded the subsequent 1996 Super Bowl XXX to Arizona.

-Arizona's election laws were affected by Mecham's legacy.
-In 1988, Arizona voters passed an initiative that amended the state constitution to require a runoff election when no candidate received a majority of the votes in a general election.
-This runoff requirement came into play during the 1990 election of Fife Symington, who received more votes than Democratic candidate Terry Goddard but fell just shy of a majority because of a minor independent candidate.
-The amendment requiring the runoff was repealed by the voters in 1992.
+Arizona's election laws were also affected by Mecham's governorship legacy.
+In 1988, Arizona voters passed an election initiative that amended the Arizona state constitution to require a subsequent runoff election when no candidate received a majority of the votes cast in a general election.
+This runoff requirement came into play only two years later in the 1990 election of Fife Symington III, who received more votes than Democratic candidate Terry Goddard but fell just shy of a majority because of a minor independent candidate also on the ballot.
+The constitutional amendment requiring the runoff was repealed by the voters only two years later in 1992.

-Mecham's former press secretary argued, in retrospect, that his overriding legacy was unfair:The tragic fact ... is that Mecham will be remembered as an incompetent, bumbling bigot who got what he deserved.
+Former Governor Mecham's earlier press secretary argued, in retrospect, that his overriding legacy was unfair:The tragic fact ... is that Mecham will be remembered as an incompetent, bumbling bigot who got what he deserved.
 But ... he had some charming personal qualities.
 He had a genuine interest in helping the disadvantaged.
 He understood economic development far better than his predecessor, Bruce Babbitt, or his successor, Rose Mofford.
 He believed in economic equality for all races and minorities, arguing this would be necessary before political and social equality could be achieved.
 He was deeply troubled by rampant drug abuse.
 And, his pet project this year [1988] would have been a statewide campaign to help illiterate adults learn to read.
 This side of Mecham was lost in a fog of controversy that he helped create.